 - Tailor what you say to your child’s age, and don’t be afraid to allow older kids to participate in parts of your financial life, like budgeting.

-During financially stressful years like 2020 while people are learning and adapting in their own ways, many families are given the opportunity to talk about money in a way they never have before, according to Tim Sheehan, co-founder and CEO of Greenlight, an issuer of debit cards for kids.
+During financially stressful years like 2020, while people were learning and adapting in their own ways, many families were given the opportunity to talk about money in a way they never had before, according to Tim Sheehan, co-founder and CEO of Greenlight, an issuer of debit cards for kids.

 Before jumping into a discussion and teaching kids about finances during a recession or economic trouble, take a little time to plan out a strategy.